 Solution: Test your battery with a multimeter.
 Replace a bad battery.

 Your lawn may have an ignition switch that has failed.
 If you turn the key in your ignition switch and nothing happens or it just doesn’t feel right, you need to check your switch using a multimeter.

-Solution: Replace the ignition switch if bad
+Solution: Replace the ignition switch if it is bad.

 Manual start push mowers utilize a recoil to start the mower.
 The recoil can break and you are no longer able to start your mower.